UWCNuclear/RootEffi/README.md

-# RootEffi.C
+# Detection efficiency calibration of germanium detectors in ROOT

 **Link to RootEffi video:** https://www.youtube.com/watch?v=22VtIhzPB1o&t=3070s

-Absolute or relative detection efficiency calibration of germanium detectors in ROOT

 The script includes the instructions on how to run it in ROOT/GRSISort.